nehart/MMDocs/docs/JSDevelopment.md

-# CSS Development Tutorial
+# JavaScript Development Tutorial

-This tutorial is designed for those who wish to contribute to the `MMDocs` image development, with a particular focus on the CSS components.
+This tutorial is designed for those who wish to contribute to the `MMDocs` image development, with a particular focus on the JavaScript components.

 Norbert EHART (norbert@ehart.net) created this tutorial in 2024 and it is licensed under the CC-BY license.